Return to Index

 Provide your child with safe things to chew on.
 Favorite items are a one-piece teething ring (smooth or with bumps), teething biscuits, or a pacifier.

 You should avoid using fluid-filled teething rings because they can break open or leak.
 Other options include letting your child gnaw on a big tablespoon chilled in the refrigerator, or rubbing your baby's gums with a clean finger.
+Do not using frozen teething items because they may cause injury when put in the mouth.

 It's not advisable to use topical anesthetics.
 Some can numb your child's throat and interfere with swallowing.
-The US Food and Drug Administration (FDA) also recommends that teething medications containing benzocaine should not be used in children under two years old.
+The US Food and Drug Administration (FDA) also recommends that teething medications containing benzocaine should not be used in children under 2 years old.

 Rubbing whiskey or other alcohol on the gums is an old remedy, but pediatric dentists do not recommend it.
 Consider using non-aspirin type of analgesic, such as Baby Tylenol (acetaminophen for children).
 Check the label carefully, as dosages differ between drops and elixir.